 e.
 Brand media and identity kit updates

 f.
-Business card and stationary updates
+Business card and stationary updates - Brand marketing and consistency

 a.
 Strategic marketing plan around company goals and initiatives